sadit/sadit.github.io/cv.md

 <!-- # Editor / Reviewer Experience. -->

-# Conference and Journals Service.
+# Conference and Journals Service
 - [ROPEC] **Technical Program Committee** of the IEEE International Autumn Meeting on Power, Electronics and Computing; editions 2016-2021.
 - [ENC] **Technical Program Committee** of the Mexican International Conference on Computer Science, editions 2017-2019.
 - [COMIA] **Technical Program Committee** of Mexican Congress on Artificial Intelligence, editions 2017-2021.